Brian Agler

 Brian Agler (born August 2, 1958) is an American college athletics administrator and former women's basketball coach.
 He is the athletic director at Wittenberg University in Springfield, Ohio, a position he has held since 2021.
 Agler served as head coach of the Dallas Wings of the Women's National Basketball Association (WNBA) from 2019 to 2020.
 He had previously been head coach of the Seattle Storm and the Los Angeles Sparks, each of whom he led to a WNBA championship, in 2010 and 2016, respectively.
-During his coaching career, Agler has guided young stars like Candace Parker, Nneka Ogwumike, Alana Beard, Skylar Diggins-Smith, Tayler Hill, Liz Cambage, Megan Gustafson, and Arike Ogunbowale.
+During his coaching career, Agler has guided young stars like Candace Parker, Nneka Ogwumike, Alana Beard, Skylar Diggins, Tayler Hill, Liz Cambage, Megan Gustafson, and Arike Ogunbowale.

 Early years

 Agler attended college at Wittenberg University in Ohio, where he won the 1977 Division III NCAA Championship as a point guard.
 He graduated in 1980.
 He received his master's degree in education from Pittsburg State University in 1985.